108charlotte/StudyBuddy-FocusLogger-2/README.md

 Used a Medium article by Akanni Modupe Adegoke titled "Securing Your Flask Application: Hashing Passwords Tutorial" in order to alter my password hashing system from the other medium article since I was getting an error.
 Databases also created using code snippet altered from medium article.

 Used code from sitepoint article by Yemi Ojedapo titled "How to Perform User Authentication with Flask-Login" to finish creating the registration system.

+I used chatgpt extensively to transition my code from the flask framework to a django one.

+The tasks application is from harvard's CS50W lecture 3 on django